kristianbonnici/optifolio/README.md

 Install
 -------

-MLVizLib can be installed from [PyPI](https://pypi.org/project/optifolio/):
+OptiFolio can be installed from [PyPI](https://pypi.org/project/optifolio/):

 ``` {.sourceCode .python}